Nourish - 7 Ways to Nourish your Hair from the Outside – Part One

 Scalp massage is a lovely way to stimulate hair follicles and promote growth.
 Massaging your scalp increases the blood flow to your hair follicles, conditions the scalp, and helps relieve stress.

-Simply massage your hair with oil once a week, running the oil through your hair, root to tip and allow it to stay in anywhere from 20 minutes or even overnight before washing it out – this trick can really nourish your locks.
+Simply massage your hair with oil once a week.
+Run the oil through your hair, root to tip and allow it to stay in anywhere from 20 minutes or even overnight before washing it out.
+This trick can really nourish your locks.
 You may need to wash twice with shampoo to really get the excess oil out.

-Extra tip: Rosemary is excellent for helping to prevent dandruff and hair loss, whilst also working as a great circulatory stimulant when gently massaged into your scalp.
+Extra tip: Rosemary is excellent for helping to prevent dandruff and hair loss.
+Equally, it also works as a great circulatory stimulant when gently massaged into your scalp.

 Combine a drop or 2 of rosemary essential oil (and/or a drop of ginger) with a carrier oil like coconut or jojoba oil, then gently massage this into your scalp for a circulatory boost.